 The Outbreaker is available in two different sizes, and that is a huge advantage.
-Both are carry on sized - the smaller backpack will be accepted by every airline without exception, while the larger pack pushes the limits.
+Both are carry-on sized – the smaller backpack will be accepted by every airline without exception, while the larger pack pushes the limits.
 This also helps you get the backpack that’s more suitable for your body, but also get the capacity that you need for your upcoming trip.

-It is really important to be able to choose, because one size does not fit all.
+It is really important to be able to choose because one size does not fit all.
 The 45L is going to be too large for a lot of people, especially those who are of smaller build.

 The Aer Travel Pack 2 features a luggage strap on the backpanel, which is a rather useful feature.
-Especially if you’re travelling with the backpack and a suitcase - you can mount the pack on top of your suitcase, and just wheel it around wherever you go.
+Especially if you’re traveling with a backpack and a suitcase – you can mount the pack on top of your suitcase, and just wheel it around wherever you go.
 This is the one feature that I really miss on the Outbreaker, and a big plus for the Aer backpack.

 Travel Pack 2 also has a dedicated shoe pocket, which is something you don’t get on the Tortuga backpack.
 But, do you really need that pocket?
 It’s going to take away from the capacity of the main compartment, and you can pack more efficiently if you put the shoes at the bottom of the bag.